-Several geologic units in Weber County are susceptible to landslides.
-Landslide-prone geologic units were identified by overlaying landslide-inventory and geologic maps and tabulating the number of landslides occurring in each geologic unit (including the overlying soils).
-Landslides in the mountains east of the Great Salt Lake Valley are particularly common in the Precambrian-age Farmington Canyon Complex.
-Perry Canyon Formation, and Maple Canyon Formation, and the Tertiary-age Norwood Tuff and Wasatch Formation.
-Landslides are also prone to occur in the Cambrian-age Maxfield Limestone, Ophir Shale, and Nounan Dolomite.
-Landslides in the Great Salt Lake Valley are particularly common in areas underlain by the sediments of Pleistocene Lake Bonneville.
-Rotational landslides (slumps) are particularly common in Weber County where stream incision into the Ogden and Weber River Deltas has created high bluffs and exposed silts and clays deposited during the high stand of Lake Bonneville.
+Several geologic units in Davis County are susceptible to landslides.
+Landslide-prone geologic units were identified by overlaying landslide-inventory and geologic maps and tabulating the number of landslides occurring in each geologic unit.
+The Precambrian Farmington Canyon Complex in the mountains in eastern Davis County weathers in a manner which provides much unstable hillside debris (colluvium), and debris slides are common.
+Debris slides in colluvium derived from the Farmington Canyon Complex were responsible for initiating many of the debris flows which occurred in 1983 and 1984.
+Landslides are also common in areas underlain by the sediments of Pleistocene Lake Bonneville.
+Rotational landslides (slumps) are particularly common in northern Davis County where stream incision into the Weber River Delta has created high bluffs and exposed silts and clays deposited during the high stand of Lake Bonneville.
 Many springs occur along these bluffs increasing landslide susceptibility.

 Existing landslides pose a particular problem for development because of their tendency to reactivate.
-Many landslides in the mountains and along the bluffs above the Weber and Ogden Rivers are re-activated old landslides or have developed on portions of larger older landslides.
-The bluffs above the Ogden River are called the Ogden River Landslide Complex, the bluffs on the south side of the Weber River are called the South Weber Landslide Complex, and the bluffs on the north side of the Weber River are called the Washington Terrace Landslide Complex (Pashley and Wiggins, 1972).
+Many landslides in the mountains and along the bluff above the City of South Weber are re-activated old landslides or have developed on portions of larger older landslides.